hansroh/skitai/README.rst

 - before_mount (wac): when app imported on skitai server started
 - mounted (*was*): called first with was (instance of wac)
 - loop whenever app is reloaded,

-  - oldapp.before_umount (*was*): when app.use_reloader is True and app is reloaded. it is for shutting down current app
-  - oldapp.umounted (wac): when app.use_reloader is True and app is reloaded. it is for shutting down current app
   - newapp.before_remount (wac)
   - newapp.remounted (*was*)